Lifting pseudo-holomorphic polygons to the symplectisation of $P \times \mathbb{R}$ and applications: Applications of Theorem

-\begin{rem} The proof of Corollary \ref{cor:dual} given in \cite{RationalSFT2} depends on the conjectural analytical results (1)-(5) stated in \cite[Conjectural Lemma 4.11]{RationalSFT}.
+\begin{remark} The proof of Corollary \ref{cor:dual} given in \cite{RationalSFT2} depends on the conjectural analytical results (1)-(5) stated in \cite[Conjectural Lemma 4.11]{RationalSFT}.
 More precisely, the following statements are needed.
 First, the proof uses statements (1)-(3) together with a translation of the results in \cite{DualityLeg} to the version of Legendrian contact homology defined via the symplectisation.
 These results follow from Theorem \ref{thm:lift}, as shown in Section \ref{sec:twocopy} above.
-Second, the proof depends on the homotopy equivalence in part (iii) of Theorem \ref{thm:twocopy}, which can be seen as a weaker version of (5) in the conjectural lemma.
+Second, the proof depends on the homotopy equivalence established in part (iii) of Theorem \ref{thm:twocopy}, which can be seen as a weaker version of (5) in the conjectural lemma.

 Observe that part (5) of the conjectural lemma claims that there exists an almost complex structure for which the pseudo-holomorphic discs in the definition of $\gamma$ are in bijection with the flow-lines in the definition of $\Gamma$.
-Here, we only prove that the corresponding maps are homotopy equivalent. \end{rem}
+Here, we only prove that the corresponding chain-maps defined by these disc-counts are homotopy equivalent. \end{remark}